-While dolphins are certainly a notorious marine animal, so are sharks.
+While dolphins are certainly notorious marine animals, so are sharks.
 It is no secret that both of these creatures reside in the ocean, however, throughout the years, people have questioned whether or not the two species get along.

 Dolphins are one of the ocean’s cutest marine animals.
 However, they have been known to kill sharks.
 This behaviour is quite aggressive compared to a frolicking image of dolphins.
-When a dolphin feels threatened by a shark, it goes into a self-defence mode which allows it to overpower a shark.
+When a dolphin feels threatened by a shark, it goes into self-defence mode which allows it to overpower the shark.